esteinig/sketchy/README.md

 ## Reference sketches

 Species-wide reference sketches are available for *S. aureus* and *K. pneumoniae*.
-Please keep in mind that `Sketchy` is primarily a streaming algorithm and bottlenecked by sketch queries with `Mash` for each read in the stream.
-This means that prediction speeds are sufficiently fast for online predictions (e.g. 100 reads/second) but in particular for large sketches and sets of > 100,000 reads, total runtime can be excruciatingly long.
+Please keep in mind that `Sketchy` is primarily a streaming algorithm and bottlenecked by sketch queries with `Mash`.
+This means that prediction speeds are sufficiently fast for online predictions for smaller sketches (e.g. M 10,000 genomes, ~ 100 reads/second) but  for large sketches and analyses over 100,000 reads or so, total runtime can be excruciating.

 Fortunately, we generally don't need that many reads to make confident predictions.
 When using species-wise reference sketches with tens of thousands of genomes on large read sets use `head` or `--limit` options in the command line clients to predict on the first few thousands reads (`sketchy run --limit 3000` or `cat test.fq | head -12000 | sketchy-rs`) which should be sufficient for initial analysis.
 Run long analyses on higher read limits in a `screen` of your flavour.
 Smaller reference sketches by lineage or created from local collections should always be sufficiently fast for online prediction on MinION / Flongle / GridION.